Metropolitan College

 MET CS 782

-Undergraduate Prerequisites: Restrictions: Only for MS CIS students. - Prereq: (MET CS 682) or instructor's consent.
-Describes and compares contemporary and emerging information technology and its management.
-Students learn how to identify information technologies of strategic value to their organizations and how to manage their implementation.
-The course highlights the application of IT to business needs.
-MET CS 782 is at the advanced Master's (700-) level and assumes that students understand IT systems at the level of MET CS 682 Systems Analysis and Design.
-Students who have not completed MET CS 682 should contact their academic advisor or the instructor to determine if they are adequately prepared.
+Prerequisites: MET CS 682 or instructor's consent.
+Restrictions: Only for MS CIS students. - Explore and analyze contemporary and emerging information technology and its management.
+You will learn to identify information technologies that offer strategic value to organizations and acquire skills to manage their successful implementation.
+The course highlights the application of IT solutions to address business needs.
+This advanced Master's (700) level course assumes students understand IT systems equivalent to those taught in MET CS 682.
 4 cr.
 Tuition: $4020

 Twelve-week course (May 19-August 7)